JuliaLang/julia/JuliaSyntax/README.md

   examine tokens and `bump()` to consume them.
 * The parser produces a flat list of text spans as *output* using `bump()` to transfer tokens to the output and `position()`/`emit()` for nonterminal ranges.
-* Diagnostics are emitted as separate text span
+* Diagnostics are emitted as separate text spans
-* Whitespace and comments are automatically `bump()`ed, with the exception of syntactically relevant newlines in space sensitive mode.
+* Whitespace and comments are automatically `bump()`ed and don't need to be handled explicitly.
+The exception is syntactically relevant newlines in space sensitive mode.
 * Parser modes are passed down the call tree using `ParseState`.

 The output spans track the byte range, a syntax "kind" stored as an integer